Windward Passage

 This is strong direct evidence that VA financing is available for at least some units in the building.
 The remark is explicit and repeated, so confidence is very high.

-I searched for public-remark language indicating full HOA insurance or walls-in coverage, but nothing was found.
-The listings discuss amenities, maintenance, and assessments, but do not confirm that the building is fully insured.
+I looked for public-remark language indicating full HOA insurance or walls-in coverage and found nothing.
+The listings focus on amenities, views, maintenance, and assessments rather than insurance coverage.
+There is no evidence to confirm the building is fully insured.

 Multiple listings explicitly say the building has “fire sprinklers” or “sprinklers” / “fire safety measures,” including one that notes “already includes sprinklers & other fire safety measures.”
 This is consistent with the MLS checkbox data and does not look like a one-off agent error.